 Unfortunately, after many weeks of searching, I couldn’t find any plugins that fit all of our needs exactly.
 So, I decided to brush off my programming skills and spent the summer learning all about the inner workings of WordPress and the PHP/MySQL code behind it.
 By the end of the summer, I had a pretty elaborate PTA Manager system ready to go.
 The 2013/2014 school year was the real world test for the code, which was refined with feedback and suggestions from other PTA volunteers during the year.

 Two plugins were segregated from the system and made more generic to be useful to a larger range of people and released for free at WordPress.org.

 I continue to improve and refine those two plugins, as well as create extensions for them which you can find on this site.

-This experience also helped me develop some custom WooCommerce plugin extensions for my wife’s luxury cashmere web site, which I will release very soon on this site.
+This experience also helped me develop some custom WooCommerce plugin extensions for my wife’s luxury cashmere web site, which are also available on this site.
 I also do all the photography for my wife’s site, as well as some other local designers.

 Keep checking back for more!

 Feel free to contact me if you have any questions or need help with anything!